 International Trade & Development

 Economic integration with the rest of the world has been a central feature of rapid-growth experiences in the last decades.
-At the same time, however, many countries that have adopted more open regimes to international trade and foreign direct investment have not reaped the expected benefits.
+At the same time, however, many countries that have adopted more open regimes to international trade and foreign direct investment have not reaped the expected benefits and have experienced within-country disruptions.
 We need to better understand the connection between economic integration and economic development.
-Under what conditions does more open trade and investment policies promote development?
+Under what conditions do more open trade and investment policies promote development?
 Members of the Clausen Center are pursuing work at the research frontier to better understand the impact of trade and foreign direct investment on welfare and development, as well as its differential effects across groups of agents in the economy.
+Our faculty are also using the tools of international economics to understand patterns of intra-country trade and the differential effects of trade globalization.
 The expectation is that the fruits of this research will better guide policies to harness the opportunities associated with economic integration for development.

 International Business Education